What is Insulin Resistance and How Is It Caused?

 No conversation about type 2 diabetes is possible without discussing and understanding insulin resistance.
 Long before a diagnosis of pre-diabetes or diabetes, high insulin levels and subsequent insulin resistance has likely been going on for many years.

-Insulin is a hormone made by the body, predominantly in response to intake of carbohydrates.
-(There are other things that cause insulin to rise, but carbohydrates are the greatest contributing factor.)
-The carbohydrates turn into glucose, and need insulin to facilitate entry into our body cells to be used for fuel.
+Insulin is a hormone made by the body in response to rising blood glucose.
+Blood glucose rises for many reasons, food intake (predominantly carbohydrates), stress, illness, hormone changes, etc….(carbohydrates being one of the greatest contributing factors.)
+Carbohydrates turn into glucose, and need insulin to facilitate entry into our body cells to be used for fuel.
 When a person is insulin resistant, the cells are not “responding” to the insulin.
 So the glucose stays in the bloodstream and raises to dangerous levels.
 Although insulin resistance is the hallmark feature of Type 2 diabetes, you may be showing signs of insulin resistance for years, well before an actual diagnosis of Type 2.
 THIS is when it should be fixed.
 Don’t wait until a diagnosis!

 What causes insulin resistance?
 There are lots of things that can contribute to insulin resistance, many of them having to do with our lifestyle (poor diet, being sedentary, poor sleep habits, excessive stress).
 But the biggest culprit by far is one we can do something about.
 And if we address this problem, we can go a LONG way at reversing insulin resistance and the stopping the progression toward Type 2 diabetes.
 What is it?
 Simply put…too much insulin.
 That’s right!
 Would you be surprised to know that Type 2 diabetes is precipitated by too much insulin?
 That “doesn’t make sense” you say.
 “I Have Type 2 diabetes and NEED insulin because I don’t make ENOUGH.”
 So what do I mean?